AVSystem/developer-zone/docs/Cloud_integrations/Device_Integration_Center/overview.md

 * `domainName` - name of the last subdomain (type: string)
 * `subtype` - type of device event (type: string)

-In device telemetry events, we have such possible variables:
+In device telemetry events, there are the following variables:

 * `version` - version of the event (type: string)
 * `timestamp` - time in milliseconds (type: long)